composerinteralia/factory_bot_profile/README.md

 ## Code of Conduct

-Everyone interacting in the FactoryBotProfiler project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/composerinteralia/factory_bot_profiler/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the FactoryBotProfile project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/composerinteralia/factory_bot_profile/blob/main/CODE_OF_CONDUCT.md).